fearlessfrog/MSFS_Universal_Announcer/generated.md

 ### What Happens Next

 Once set up, every time you fly with XYZ Airlines, the system will:
-- Use your custom text files to generate announcements
+- Use your custom text files to generate announcements if there's no sound file found
-- Incorporate real flight data (origin, destination, aircraft type)
+- Incorporate real flight data (origin, destination, aircraft type), (this we'll be improved with options over time)
 - Save the generated audio for reuse
 - Fall back to defaults if anything is missing